 The parent and grandparent birds are important and often overlooked when we speak of farmed birds.
-These parents are culled systematically in order to control the blood lines.
-The parents are de-beaked and kept in sheds until their time is up.
-They are all killed eventually in the most economical way available.
-Breeding facilities for these parent and grandparent birds provide offspring for the smallest backyard farmer to the larger operations.
+These parents are culled systematically in order to control the bloodlines.
+They are cruelly de-beaked and kept in dark, cramped sheds until their time is up.
+Eventually, they are all killed in the most economical way available.
+Breeding facilities for these parent and grandparent birds provide offspring for customers ranging from the smallest backyard farmer to the larger operations.
 Please don’t forget about them.
-The hens below were set to be killed at the breeder facility in order to control the blood lines.
-Instead, these hens were sent to a small scale egg operation and used for egg production until their production declined, and once more, set for slaughter.
-All the males had already been killed, as no egg operation, no matter how small or how large, has the need for males.
+The hens below were set to be killed at the breeder facility, to control the bloodlines.
+Instead, these hens were sent to a small-scale egg operation and used for egg production until their production declined, and then, once more, set for slaughter.
+All of the males had already been killed, as no egg operation, no matter how small or how large, has the need for males.